From Ideation To Launch: The 6 Phases Of Game Development

 Pre-production Phase

-In the pre-production phase of developing a game, businesses get together with their chosen development provider and team to discuss the details of the project.
+In the pre-production phase of game developing, businesses get together with their chosen development provider and team to discuss the details of the project.
 In this stage, all stakeholders discuss planning, goals, KPIs, development approach, the timeline for development, and more.

 It’s very important to not rush this phase because it serves as the foundation for the entire project.
 Details are critical as it ensures that everyone on the team knows and understands their duties.
 Some basic topics covered in pre-production: